-Nature is all the exists.
+Nature is all that exists.

 Everything that exists is part of Nature.